ReLIFE-Project-EU/relife-financial-service/README.md

-# ReLIFE Service API Template
+# ReLIFE Financial Service

 ## Introduction

-This is a Python template for a ReLIFE Service API that integrates with Supabase for database operations and storage, and with Keycloak for authentication and authorisation.
-It provides a foundation for building ReLIFE Services including Supabase user authentication, Keycloak role-based access control, and file storage capabilities.
+A ReLIFE microservice providing financial indicator calculations (NPV, ROI, IRR, II, OPEX) via REST API.
+The service integrates with Supabase for database operations and storage, and with Keycloak for authentication and authorization.

 ## Technology Stack

-- **Python 3+**: Core programming language
+- **Python 3.11+**: Core programming language
 - **FastAPI**: Web framework for building APIs with automatic OpenAPI documentation
 - **Uvicorn**: ASGI server for running the FastAPI application
 - **Pydantic**: Data validation and settings management using Python type annotations